WeiyanXiang/algorithm-study/src/main/resource/ignite/learning_notes.md

  Clustering forms the basis for any distributed system.
 So, we will discuss how clustering can be configured in Apache Ignite with a particular focus on auto-discovery.

- There are many definitions of clustering.
 Here we define clustering as the ability to start multiple nodes in a cluster deployment and for those nodes to discover each other and work together.
 In Apache Ignite, nodes can automatically discover each other in any environment.
 This environment could be a public cloud such as Amazon Web Services or OpenStack, a private cloud, a hybrid cloud, or even a personal computer such as a desktop or a laptop.
 Apache Ignite can also run in containerized environments, such as Docker.
 Apache Ignite supports all of these environments by default.

- Let's see an example of auto-discovery in action.

 #Memory Pages
 A Page can have the following states: